cstavros/mfw/README.md

     wget --mirror -I .git http://web.chal.csaw.io:8000/.git/
 ---
 Now that we have the source code, we can review the files in the GitHub directory.
+Now that we have the .git/ directory we can review the files in the GitHub directory.
 One source file states this:

     # git ls-files --others --exclude-from=.git/info/exclude
     # Lines that start with '#' are comments.